2021-02-26

 Update: another virtue of meritocracy

 I think this review was mostly a dissection of TTOM, rather than a detailed defence of Meritocracy itself.
-But I think I should in arrears (2022) add in something else that occurs to me: at least with rewards derived meritocratically, those who strive for those rewards are at least striving in useful productive ways.
+But I think I should in arrears (2022) add in something else that occurs to me: at least with rewards derived meritocratically, those who strive for those rewards are striving in useful productive ways.
 Whereas if you are distributing your rewards based on race, sex, disability or class, people striving for such rewards are doing so unproductively.

 Notes